 9.1 A periodic table of the fundamental particles: The standard model

-Probably the most fundamental periodic table is the ‘standard model’ used in particle physics.
-It categorizes the major classes of fundamental particles as either force carrying particles (bosons) or matter particles (fermions).
-The fermions are subsequently divided into leptons or quarks, both of which are partitioned over three groups of increasing mass.
+Perhaps the most fundamental periodic table is the ‘Standard Model’ of particle physics.
+It categorises the main classes of fundamental particles as either force-carrying particles (bosons) or matter particles (fermions).
+Fermions are further divided into leptons and quarks, which are further divided into three groups of increasing mass.

 9.2 A periodic table for the hadrons.

 Another fundamental periodic table used in particle physics is the ‘eightfold way’.
-This table is used to organise the many ways by which quarks can combine into hadrons.
-Hadrons consisting of two quarks are called mesons while those made up of three quarks are called baryons (‘baryos’ means ‘heavy’), and a separate table exists for each of these types.
+This table is used to organise the many ways in which quarks can combine to form hadrons.
+Hadrons made up of two quarks are called mesons, while those made up of three quarks are called baryons (‘baryos’ means ‘heavy’), and there is a separate table for each type.
 The eightfold way was developed by Gell-Mann and Nishijima and received important contributions from Ne’eman and Zweig (Gell-Man and Neeman 1964).

 9.3 The periodic table of the elements (Mendeleev 1869)

-The most well-known periodic table is the periodic table of the elements.
-Mendeleev introduced this tabular display of the chemical elements in 1869.
-It organizes the reactivity of atoms and indicated a number of missing elements.
-Mendeleev’s discovery was so important that his table is still used as a basic tool in chemistry.
-Furthermore, two tables can be considered the fundaments of Mendeleev’s periodic table: the ‘nucleotide chart’ and the charts showing which sets of electron shells are to be expected in relation to a given number of protons.
+The best known periodic table is the periodic table of the elements.
+Of the various proposals, the table proposed by Mendeleev in 1869 has become the most famous.
+It organised the reactivity of atoms and identified a number of missing elements.
+The periodic table of the elements is still used as a basic tool in chemistry.
+Two other tables are directly related to Mendeleev’s periodic table: the ‘nucleotide chart’ and the charts showing which sets of electron shells can be expected in relation to a given number of protons.

 9.4 A periodic table for all molecules

-In fact, there are overviews of many kinds of molecules.
-However, the number of possible configurations exceeds any attempt at organizing them in a limited table.
+In fact, overviews of many types of molecules exist.
+However, the number of possible configurations exceeds any attempt to organise them in a limited table.

 9.5 A periodic table for the descend of organisms: The tree of life

-Finally, and even though it may be a bit unusual to regard this arrangement as a periodic table, there are also good grounds to include the ‘‘tree of life” in this overview of tabular presentations.
-The only difference with the other tables is that the tree of life includes descent, a property that has no meaning in the other periodic tables discussed so far.
-In all other aspects, the tree of life has similar properties of creating a unique and meaningful overview of the many different forms of organisms, which enter the scheme as species.
+Finally, although it may be a little unusual to consider this arrangement as a periodic table, there are good reasons to include the ‘tree of life’ in this overview of tabular representations.
+The only difference with the other tables is that the Tree of Life includes descent, a feature that has no significance in the other periodic tables discussed so far.
+In all other respects, the Tree of Life provides a unique and meaningful overview of the many different forms of organisms that enter the scheme as species.

 9.6 The OT as a meta-periodic table

-The operator hierarchy can be viewed as a periodic table that unites a broad range of other periodic tables.
-In this sense it represents a meta-periodic table.
+The operator hierarchy can be thought of as a periodic table that incorporates a wide range of other periodic tables.
+In this sense, it is a meta-periodic table.